Advertisement

 Opioid addiction treatment

 Opioid addiction is a chronic illness and should be treated the same as other chronic illnesses.
-Like those, it should continually be managed and monitored.
-You should feel comfortable discussing treatment with your family doctor, who is properly trained for this treatment.
+It should be managed and monitored by medical professionals who are properly trained to treat the condition.

 Treatment for opioid addiction is different for each person.
 The main goal of treatment is to help you stop using the drug.
-Treatment also can help you avoid using it again in the future.
+Treatment will also help you recover and hopefully prevent you from using the drug again in the future.

-Your doctor can prescribe certain medicines to help relieve your withdrawal symptoms.
-They also will help control your cravings.
+Your doctor may prescribe certain medicines to help relieve your withdrawal symptoms and control your drug cravings.
 These medicines include methadone (often used to treat heroin addiction), buprenorphine, and naltrexone.

 Methadone and buprenorphine help reduce withdrawal symptoms by targeting the same centers in the brain that opioids target.
-Only they do not make you feel high.
+However, these medicines will not make you feel high.
 They help restore balance to your brain and allow it to heal.
-According to National Institutes of Health (NIH), you may safely take the medicines long term, even for a lifetime.
-You should not quit them without first telling your doctor.
+According to the National Institutes of Health (NIH), you may safely take the medicines long-term, even for life.
+You should not quit taking them without first talking to your doctor.

 Naltrexone is another medicine your doctor may prescribe.
 This medicine doesn’t help you stop taking opioids.
-It is to help you prevent from relapsing.
-Relapsing means to start taking opioids again.
-This medicine is different from methadone and buprenorphine because it does not help with cravings or withdrawal.
-Instead, according to NIH, it prevents you from feeling the high you would normally feel when you take opioids.
+It is meant to prevent you from relapsing or taking opioids again.
+This medicine is different from methadone and buprenorphine because it does not directly prevent cravings or withdrawal.
+Instead, according to the NIH, it prevents you from feeling the high you get when taking opioids.

-You may also need help with your mental or emotional addition to opioids.
-Behavioral treatments can help you learn how to manage depression.
-These treatments also help you avoid opioids, deal with cravings, and heal damaged relationships.
+Along with opioid addiction treatment, you may also need help with your mental or emotional health.
+Behavioral treatments can help you learn how to manage depression or anxiety.
+They can also help you cope with avoiding opioids, dealing with cravings, and healing damaged relationships.
 Some behavioral treatments include individual counseling, group or family counseling, and cognitive therapy.
 Ask your doctor for a recommendation.

 Medications